Codeinwp/adblock-notify-by-bweb/README.txt

 <blockquote>

-Adblock Notify has been blacklisted by adblocker softwares but it is still working properly with the "Random selectors and files" option.
+<a href="http://themeisle.com/plugins/adblock-notify" rel="friend" target="_blank">Adblock Notify</a> has been blacklisted by adblocker softwares but it is still working properly with the "Random selectors and files" option.
 Make sure to disable your adblocker to view screenshots in WordPress.org and in your admin area to view all the plugin's options fields and the dashboard widget.

 </blockquote>

-Detect Adblock and nofity users.
-Whether you are running a <a href="http://themeisle.com/wordpress-themes/blog/" rel="friend" target="_blank">personal blog</a> or a <a href="http://themeisle.com/wordpress-themes/magazine/" rel="friend" target="_blank">magazine website</a>, Adblock Notify will help you block adblockers (eg: Adblock Plus) and increase your ad revenue.
+Detect Adblock and notify users.
+Whether you are running a personal blog or a magazine website, Adblock Notify will help you block adblockers (eg: Adblock Plus) and increase your ad revenue.
 Adblock Notify is a very easy to use plugin with get around options and a lot of settings.
 A smart dashboard widget with counter & statistics is included!

 **Can I stop adblocker users?**